Fused Art Glass ‘Cascade I’ By Haley Haddow

-Incorporated into each piece is intricate patterns using textured surface decoration on the kiln formed glass, this gives Haley’s work her unique aesthetic.
+Incorporated into each piece are intricate patterns using textured surface decoration on the kiln-formed glass, this gives Haley’s work her unique aesthetic.

-As well as glass vessels, Haley’s work has grown to now includes bowls, platters, sculptures and wall panels.
+As well as glass vessels, Haley’s work has grown to now include bowls, platters, sculptures and wall panels.

 Haley has been teaching and showcasing her work from the United Kingdom to Texas, United States of America.
 Her work is sought after by both individuals and collectors and lovingly displayed in private collections and exhibitions all around the world.